-The connection to the grid will be via a 90 km 330 kV double circuit line to the Navahi substation (Figure 2-9) which is considered as an associated facility to the Project2.
-The line heads north and passes to the northwest of the Shirvan National Park.
+The connection to the grid will be via an 80 km 330 kV double circuit line to the Navahi substation (Figure 2-9), which is considered as an associated facility to the Project3.
+The line heads north and passes to the west of the Shirvan National Park, with a previously considered option passing through the national park (refer to Section 2.12. for a discussion on alternatives).

 Enhancement of the grid network, including the construction and operation of the transmission lines, construction and enhancement of substations, investments in SCADA upgrades, control systems, and battery energy storage, are being jointly financed by the World Bank and by the Government of Azerbaijan, with the entities funding different assets.
-The World Bank refer to the Project as Azerbaijan Scaling-Up Renewable Energy Project (AZURE) and the Appraisal Environmental and Social Summary3 and Environmental and Social Commitment Plan4 were published in late August 2024.
+The World Bank refer to the Project as Azerbaijan Scaling-Up Renewable Energy Project (AZURE) and the Appraisal Environmental and Social Summary4 and Environmental and Social Commitment Plan5 were published in late August 2024.
 The plan is for the transmission lines for Banka Solar PV and Bilasuvar Solar PV be operational by April 2026.